sitemindercodetest/email-service-worker/README.md

 # Overview

 This app listens to the SQS queue, gets the message and sends it to the email provider for further processing.
-It uses Hystrix to manage the email provide and fallsback to the other email provide if the primary email provider fails.
+It uses Hystrix to manage the email provide and fallback to the other email provide if the primary email provider fails.

 # Documentation
 ## Install